Adult T-cell leukemia/lymphoma: Signs and symptoms

 ATL is usually a highly aggressive non-Hodgkin's lymphoma with no characteristic histologic appearance except for a diffuse pattern and a mature T-cell phenotype.
 Circulating lymphocytes with an irregular nuclear contour (leukemic cells) are frequently seen.
 Several lines of evidence suggest that HTLV-1 causes ATL.
 This evidence includes the frequent isolation of HTLV-1 from patients with this disease and the detection of HTLV-1 proviral genome in ATL leukemic cells.
 ATL is frequently accompanied by visceral involvement, hypercalcemia, skin lesions, and lytic bone lesions.
 Bone invasion and osteolysis, features of bone metastases, commonly occur in the setting of advanced solid tumors, such as breast, prostate, and lung cancers, but are less common in hematologic malignancies.
-However, patients with HTLV-1–induced ATL and multiple myeloma are predisposed to the development of tumor-induced osteolysis and hypercalcemia.
+However, patients with HTLV–1–induced ATL and multiple myeloma are predisposed to the development of tumor-induced osteolysis and hypercalcemia.
 One of the striking features of ATL and multiple myeloma induced bone disease is that the bone lesions are predominantly osteolytic with little associated osteoblastic activity.
 In patients with ATL, elevated serum levels of IL-1, TGFβ, PTHrP, macrophage inflammatory protein (MIP-1α), and receptor activator of nuclear factor-κB ligand (RANKL) have been associated with hypercalcemia.
-Immunodeficient mice that received implants with leukemic cells from patients with ATL or with HTLV-1–infected lymphocytes developed hypercalcemia and elevated serum levels of PTHrP.
+Immunodeficient mice that received implants with leukemic cells from patients with ATL or HTLV–1–infected lymphocytes developed hypercalcemia and elevated serum levels of PTHrP.
 Most patients die within one year of diagnosis.

 Infection with HTLV-1, like infection with other retroviruses, probably occurs for life and can be inferred when antibody against HTLV-1 is detected in the serum.